New pill could stop PTSD before it starts after car crashes

 Summary

-This study tests whether a fast-acting sublingual medication (TNX-102 SL) can reduce acute stress symptoms and prevent long-term PTSD in adults who have been in a car accident.
-180 participants will receive the drug or a placebo in the emergency room and take it for two weeks at home.
+This study tests whether a sublingual tablet (TNX-102 SL) can reduce acute stress symptoms and prevent long-term PTSD in adults who come to the emergency room after a car crash.
+180 participants will receive either the drug or a placebo for two weeks, starting in the ER.
 Researchers will track stress levels, thinking abilities, and side effects over time.

 Get updates